tPayne0647/nautobot-api-sandbox/README.md

 to run program-
 * type 'nautobot_api_sandbox' in terminal and press enter
 * a welcome menu will appear with available commands.
-* type in desired commmand and press enter NOTE- you dont need to add () or "" just simply type the command and the name
+* type in desired commmand and press enter.
+NOTE- you dont need to add () or "" just simply type the command and the name

 for help-
 * type help and press enter